atenearesearchgroup/uncertainty-datatypes-python/uDataTypes/Libraries/python/UserGuide.md

 ### Slicing

-Both operator ``[start, stop, step]`` and method ``uSubstring(start, stop, step)`` can be used to split an uncertain string.
-The ``start`` and ``stop`` indexes are optional, their default values being 0 and the lenght of the string, respectively.
-The third parameter is also optional with a default value of 1.
+Both operator ``[start, stop, step]`` and method ``uSubstring(start, stop, step)`` can be used to split an uncertain string. ``start`` indicates the starting index of the substring.
+The character at this index is included in the substring.
+The default value is 0. ``end`` indicates the terminating index of the substring.
+The character at this index is not included in the substring.
+If ``end`` is not indicated, or if the specified value exceeds the string length, it is assumed to be equal to the length of the string by default. ``step`` indicates that every "step" character after the current character is to be included.
+The default value is 1.

 Negative indexes are valid, they indicate positions from the right end of the string.
 Note that the ``confidence`` is adjusted according to the length of the substring.

 ```python
 x = ustr('What is Lorem Ipsum?', 0.97)